addyosmani/backbone-fundamentals/chapters/08-modular-development.md

 As you can tell by the inline comments, the `module_id` is an optional argument which is typically only required when non-AMD concatenation tools are being used (there may be some other edge cases where it's useful too).
 When this argument is left out, we call the module 'anonymous'.
 When working with anonymous modules, RequireJS will use a module's file path as its module id, so the adage Don't Repeat Yourself (DRY) should be applied by omitting the module id in the `define()` invocation.

-The dependencies argument is an array representing all of the other modules that this module depends on and the third argument ('definition function') is a function that's executed to instantiate your module.
+The dependencies argument is an array representing all of the other modules that this module depends on and the third argument is a factory that can either be a function that should be executed to instantiate the module or an object.

 A barebones module (compatible with RequireJS) could be defined using `define()` as follows:

 ```javascript
 // A module ID has been omitted here to make the module anonymous